-How to Keep Your Dog Safe in the Snow
+How to Keep Your Dog Safe in Severe Winter Weather

-opens in a new tabBelow, nine more winter safety tips from Dr. Vine.
+Below, nine winter safety tips from Dr. Vine.

-When your dog comes in from the snow, ice, or sleet, be sure to thoroughly wipe down their paws and stomach.
-They may have rock salt, antifreeze, or other potentially dangerous chemicals on their paws which, if ingested, can cause severe stomach problems.
+When your dog comes in from the snow, sleet, or ice, be sure to thoroughly wipe down their paws and stomach.
+They may have antifreeze, rock salt, or other potentially dangerous chemicals on their paws which can cause severe stomach problems if ingested.
 Antifreeze should especially be watched for, as it can lead to kidney failure.
 In addition, paw pads may get cut from hard snow or encrusted ice, so it’s important to check them over and treat them accordingly.

 Make sure your dog has a warm place to sleep, off the floor and away from all drafty areas.
 A cozy pet bed with a warm blanket or pillow is the next best thing to letting your pup sleep in bed with you.